keystonejs/keystone/examples/virtual-field/README.md

 This project demonstrates how to use virtual fields.
 It uses the `graphql` export from `@keystone-6/core` to define the GraphQL schema used by the virtual fields.

-## Try it out in CodeSandbox 🧪

-You can play with this example online in a web browser using the free [codesandbox.io](https://codesandbox.io/) service.
-To launch this example, open the URL <https://githubbox.com/keystonejs/keystone/tree/main/examples/virtual-field>.
-You can also fork this sandbox to make your own changes.